General Data Protection Regulation (GDPR)

 The General Data Protection Regulation or GDPR came into effect in May of the academic year 2018-2019.
 They impact on how personal data is collected and used by organisations, including the University, the Students’ Union and our student groups.
 There will be an increase in penalties for organisations (data controllers) and, more notably, for individuals (data processors).
 The SU has made changes to the way it operates to comply with the GDPR, and will continue to improve our data protection management as an ongoing project, and all student groups must also be ready to do so.
 All groups are covered by and must comply with our data protection policy and use our data protection notices to ensure members know how their data is used.
 You can find these here.

-Due to the GDPR, we highly recommend that you limit the personal data you collect as much as possible and be as proactive as possible in finding out more about your responsibilities.
+It's your responsibility to limit the personal data you collect to only what is necessary and be as proactive as possible in finding out more about your responsibilities.
 If possible, instead of collecting personal data yourselves, use the information you are given access to through the sale of memberships and tickets on DurhamSU.com.
 Directing people to a Facebook Group is an easy alternative to collecting email addresses and other data.
 However, if you do collect personal data, please read and follow the below information.

 We have several resources to help groups understand and manage data protection, and training session on data protection whenever we put on groups training and upon request, if you believe you have a high need (email firstname.lastname@example.org)